 The Board believes that each nominee has the skills, experience and personal qualities the Board seeks in its directors, and that the combination of these nominees creates an effective and well-functioning Board, with a diversity of perspectives, viewpoints, backgrounds and professional experiences that best serves the Board, the Company and our stockholders.
 Included in each director nominee's biography is a description of select key skills, qualifications and experience that led the Board to conclude that each nominee is qualified to serve as a member of the Board.
 All biographical information below is as of the Record Date.
-For a description of each key skill, qualification and experience reflected in each director biography and the Board's rationale for considering such skill, qualification or experience important to be represented on the Board, see "-Board membership criteria-Key skills, qualifications and experience to be represented on the board" on page 15.
+For a description of each key skill, qualification and experience reflected in each director biography and the Board's rationale for considering such skill, qualification or experience important to be represented on the Board, see "-Board membership criteria-Key skills, qualifications and experience to be represented on the board's not performed by the set of the board.